mohamadawaisy/GPT-Developer/README.md

 ## Creating Your Own GPT

 ### Steps
-1. Set up OpenAI API credentials:
-    - Create an account on the OpenAI platform and obtain an API key.
-    - Store the API key in a secure location.

-2. Update the configuration in `GPT.yaml` to use the OpenAI API.
+1. Update the configuration in `GPT.yaml` to use the OpenAI GPT.

-3. Test the integration by running the main script:
+2. Test the integration by running the main script:
     ```sh
     python main.py
     ```